 Austin A40 Sports - Sports car for the million?

-In a few years an enormously broad range of cars was launched including small to luxurious passenger cars, vans, small trucks, tractors and all kinds special use vehicles like ambulances.
+In a few years, an enormously broad range of cars was launched including small to luxurious passenger cars, vans, small trucks, tractors, and all kinds of special-use vehicles like ambulances.
 Austin even designed and produced two models of pedal cars!

-Austin engineers developed a new overhead valve engine that would prove to be the forerunner of the A- and B-series engines used in many variants until the mid 1980s and a new indepandant front suspension.
-In 1951 Europe's most advanced car production plant was opened in Longbridge.
+Austin engineers developed a new overhead valve engine that would prove to be the forerunner of the A- and B-series engines used in many variants until the mid-1980s and a new independent front suspension.
+Furthermore, in 1951 Europe's most advanced car production plant was built and opened in Longbridge.

 One backbone was the Austin A40 Devon, launched in 1947 that used the new engine and was the company's first successful postwar export hit.
 It was simple and economic, readily available for export and sold all over the globe.